Categories

 SUMMARY: RUNNING TIME: 16:00 Min.
 (Black & White)

-Directed and produced by Jules White off his brother Jack White’s script, this mid-1958 Stooges comedy co-starring Joe Besser is literally a scene-for-scene remake of an earlier remake.
+Directed and produced by Jules White off his brother Jack White’s script, this mid-1958 Stooges comedy co-starring Joe Besser is literally a scene-for-scene knock-off of an earlier remake.

 Snooty rival professors Quackenbush and Sedlitz make a financial wager whether or not Quackenbush can reform dim-witted plumbers Larry, Moe, & Joe into refined gentlemen.
 With support from his glamorous blonde assistant, Lulu, Quackenbush tutors the less-than-astute Stooges on mathematics, reading, and dignified table manners, etc.

 A big society party is the climax where the Stooges must prove their newfound sophistication to their fellow guests.
-Yet, a melee ensues once kleptomaniac Joe and his fellow Stooges revert to their old and gooey pie-throwing ways.
+Yet, a melee ensues once kleptomaniac Joe and his fellow Stooges revert to their instinctive pie-throwing mayhem.

 Moe: Moe Howard